Find Trade Colleges

 Oil, Gas, and Mining Service Unit Operators who work in Alaska, New Mexico, or California, make the highest salaries.

-How much do Oil, Gas, and Mining Service Unit Operators make in each U.S. state?
+Below is a list of the median annual salaries for Oil, Gas, and Mining Service Unit Operators in different U.S. states.

 State Annual Mean Salary